-- 1 Press the preprogrammed Emergency button.
 The display shows no changes, the LED does not light up, and you hear no tones.
-The silent emergency state continues until you perform the next step. - 2 Perform one of the following actions: - You press and hold the preprogrammed Emergency button for about a second to exit the Silent Emergency Alarm mode.
+The silent emergency state continues until you perform the next step.

-Press and release the PTT button to exit the Silent Emergency Alarm mode and enter regular dispatch or Emergency Call mode.
+- 2 Perform one of the following actions: - Press and hold the preprogrammed Emergency button for about a second to exit the Silent Emergency Alarm mode. - Press and release the PTT button to exit the Silent Emergency Alarm mode and enter regular dispatch or Emergency Call mode.